Many-species ecological fluctuations as a jump process from the brink of extinction: Rescaled dynamics

+Equations (\ref{eq:dmft_mean1},\ref{eq:dmft-var1}) guarantee that $g(s)$ has finite variance and mean, so that $g(s)$ can not contain a white noise component.
+Also, by solving these rescaled DMFT equations following the procedure detailed in Appendix \ref{sec:Numerical-methods}, we find that $\hat{C}'(0^{+})$ is finite, thus confirming the absence of fast-time scale in the Lotka-Volterra dynamics, see Fig. \ref{fig:der_c}.
+We further show that $\hat{C}'(0^{+})\neq0$, meaning that $g(s)$ is rough, namely nowhere differentiable (like in Brownian motion \footnote{For any process $\eta(s)$ with time-translation invariant correlation $C(s)$, we have $2|C'(0^{+})|=\lim_{{\rm d}s\to0}\left\langle [\eta(s+{\rm d}s)-\eta(s)]^{2}\right\rangle /{\rm d}s\,$.
+Therefore $C'(0^{+})\neq0$ is possible only if the increment $\eta(s+{\rm d}s)-\eta(s)$ scales as $O(\sqrt{{\rm d}s})$ as for Brownian motion.}).
+The fact that $\hat{C}'(0^{+})\neq0$ follows from Eq. (\ref{eq:fluct_div}) below, see the discussion there.
+An example run of the rescaled dynamics is shown in Fig. \ref{fig:The-rescaled-dynamics.}.
+As can be seen, $-1\le z\le0$, and $z$ spends finite time intervals at the boundaries, which is a consequence of the finite memory of the noise $g(s)$.
+Indeed, if $g>0$ and $z=0$ at a given time, it will remain so for a finite amount of time.

-Lastly, we point to two additional features seen in Fig. \ref{fig:The-rescaled-dynamics.}.
-First, $N_{i}(s)$ is rough (non-differentiable function) as $N_{i}=g_{i}$ when $z_{i}=0$, while $z_{i}(s)$ is more smooth as it is an integral of $g_{i}(s)$.
-Second, the process $N_{i}(s)$, during time intervals when it is positive, is strongly asymmetric.
-It starts with a jump to a finite value, and ends whith $N_{i}(s)$ continuously reaching zero.
-The jumps represent species that grow from very small abundances at a finite growth rate, and thus their time to reach $N_{i}=g_{i}$ from a small fixed value (say $N_{i}=10^{-5}$ that doesn't depend on $\lambda$) is finite in time $t$, and so vanishes in the rescaled time $s$.
+Lastly, we discuss important features of the dynamics of the population sizes $N(s)$ seen in Fig. \ref{fig:The-rescaled-dynamics.}.
+First, $N(s)$ is rough since $N=g$ when $z=0$, while $z(s)$ is more smooth since it is an time integral of $g(s)$.
+Second, the limiting process $N(s)$ is not continuous in time and features jumps from $0$ to a finite value, after which $N(s)$ continuously reaches $0$.
+The jumps represent species that grow from very small abundances at a finite growth rate, and thus their time to reach $N=g$ from a small fixed value (that doesn't depend on $\lambda$, say $N=10^{-5}$) is finite in time $t$, and so vanishes in the rescaled time $s$.
 These jumps are precisely species turnover events, that drive the change in the composition of the abundant species.

-Above we described the rescaled process for Epoch II.
-In Epoch I, the dynamics are also rescaled, but differently.
-Here, $s\equiv\ln t,z\equiv\ln(N)/t$, reflecting a growth of both timescales and fluctuations.
-The resulting process $z(s)$ is different, and described in detail in Appendix \ref{subsec:Rescaled-dynamics-epoch-I}.